adamhowell/mainland/README.md

 ## What is MainlandJS?

-MainlandJS is the first open source WYSIWYG page builder built exclusively with TailwindCSS in mind.
+MainlandJS is an open source WYSIWYG landing page builder powered by TailwindCSS & enhanced with AI.

 With MainlandJS you can visually create web pages, landing pages and more using TailwindCSS – the world’s most popular CSS framework – and easily generate images, text and even HTML with AI.